J. J. Ferris

 He went to England again in 1890, taking 13 wickets in another series defeat and no less than 186 in the season as a whole, but then moved there permanently, playing a single Test for his adopted country against South Africa in 1891/92.
 Coincidentally, his former Australian teammate Billy Murdoch also made his first England appearance in this match, which was not given Test status until some time later.
-Ferris' performance helped crush the home side by an innings and 189 runs, but it was to prove his final international appearance.
+Ferris' performance helped crush the home team by an innings and 189 runs, but it was to prove his final international appearance.
 He had taken 61 Test wickets at an average of just 12.70; only George Lohmann had a better career average.

 Ferris played several seasons of county cricket (1892–1895) with Gloucestershire, for whom he scored his only hundred in 1893 but was otherwise something of a failure.
 At the end of his career, he appeared in a single Sheffield Shield match for South Australia in 1895/96, opening the batting but making nought, then finally in 1897/98 in two more games for New South Wales.
 In his last match, he made a half-century but did not bowl a single ball.

 Ferris enlisted in the British Army for the Second Boer War, but died at Durban, South Africa at the age of 33.

 It was reported, and for many years believed, that Ferris died from “enteric fever” (typhoid), but recent research by Max Bonnell established that he died suddenly after a seizure while travelling on a tram, shortly after his dishonourable discharge from the army.
 The reasons for his discharge, and the precise cause of his death, are not known.